Home | Human Growth | Ignorance By Distraction

 BY: T. Franklin Murphy | March 2019 (edited November 9, 2021)

 Deep learning requires undistracted attention.
 The world increasingly bids for our attentional resources.
 We must intentionally create space to ponder the deeper issues.

 The information overload has made us stupid, ineffective, and distracted.
 The world conspires, intruding on our space, and luring us into a tangled web of madness.
 We can’t hold our attention to meaningful stimuli for more than short bursts.
-We must stop the madness, regain control and focus on expanding sources promising to expand knowledge and wisdom.
+We must stop the madness, regain control and focus on expanding sources that expand knowledge and wisdom.
 We must call upon brain executive functions to manage our curiosity, directing energy towards something better.

 Distraction has become a universal attention disorder, afflicting the entire technological savvy world.
 We shudder with weakness failing to give attention to the critical, even where our very survivability is at stake.
 When the smart-demon beeps, calling our attention from the practical (driving) and towards a nonsensical update, or a poorly worded tweet—we have to look.
 We’re drawn into the silly afraid of missing out (FOMO).